cmohge1/lrbs-digital-editing-advanced-2019/day1.md

 |---|---|---|
 |Item1 <br/> Item2 <br/> Item3  | Loads of text...  | ![ms-img](billy-budd-1.png)   |

-Here is an example of a recent wireframe conceived for a re-design of the Melville Electronic Library.
+[Click here](../MEL.pdf) for an example of a recent wireframe created by Performant Software for a re-design of the Melville Electronic Library.

 ### Misconceptions of TEI